Does Zendesk use OpenAI? The full 2026 story

 Within Zendesk, the integrated AI helps with summarizing tickets, drafting knowledge base content, expanding agent replies, and powering smarter AI agents that can understand context and handle tasks.
 These features aim to enhance agent efficiency.

 Zendesk states they use specific OpenAI endpoints that do not retain data, and they offer data storage options within the EU.
-This provides a baseline for security, but custom integrations can introduce additional risks.
+This provides a baseline for security, which is a major benefit of using their established platform.

-Yes, a plug-and-play AI layer like eesel AI offers a more flexible approach.
-It integrates with Zendesk but also connects to all your company’s knowledge sources and provides extensive control over AI behavior and workflows without custom coding.
+Yes, a plug-and-play AI layer like eesel AI offers a flexible way to build on your existing setup.
+It integrates seamlessly with Zendesk while also connecting to other company knowledge sources to provide additional workflow options.

 Share this post